d-gilles/01-Data_Ingestion_With_Docker/README.md

 # Data Ingestion Pipeline with Docker
-This project demonstrates a data ingestion using **Docker** containers, **PostgreSQL**, and **Python**.
+This project demonstrates a data ingestion pipeline using **Docker** containers, **PostgreSQL**, and **Python**.
 We set up multiple containers to run a PostgreSQL database, pgAdmin, and a data ingestion script, connected through a Docker network.
 The pipeline fetches data from the web and inserts it into the database, showcasing an efficient and scalable environment for data processing.

 ### Overview:
 **Docker Network:** Enables communication between the containers.</br>